dschibster/salesforce-task-files-download/README.md

 In a very non scientific test 1614 files (3.23 GB) were downloaded in under 6 minutes.

+# dschibster's adjustment

+My adjustments to the script that @snorf made was to include the possibility to query from Tasks, which is problematic because Tasks can't be the element of a "LinkedEntity IN ()" query.
+That's why this (admittedly hacky) solution constructs the Query in chunks of 200 records with a big concatenation of "Id1 OR Id2 OR Id3".

+In a smoke test done for a customer we were able to download files from over 1000 tasks.

 ## Getting Started

 Download the script, satisfy requirements.txt and you're good to go!